-When the fair values of the financial assets and liabilities recorded in the balance sheet cannot be measured based on the quoted market prices in active markets. their fair value is measured using valuation technique.
-The inputs to these models are taken from the observable market where possible, but where this is not feasible, a review of judgement is required in values. establishing fair Any the aforesaid changes in assumptions will affect the fair value of financial instruments.
+When the fair values of the financial assets and liabilities recorded in the balance sheet cannot be measured based on the quoted market prices in active markets, their fair value is measured using valuation technique.
+The inputs to these models are taken from the observable market where possible, but where this is not feasible, a review of judgement is required in establishing fair values.
+Any changes in the aforesaid assumptions will affect the fair value of financial instruments.